JordanMartinez/purescript-jordans-reference/21-Hello-World/07-Application-Structure/src/02-Free/02-Why-Use-the-Free-Monad/04-Seeing-and-Solving-a-Harder-Example.md

 type Expression = Variant (value :: Value, add :: Add, multiply :: Multiply)
 ```
 There are two places where we could define `Expression`, each with its own problems:
-- If we define it in File 1, then its definition cannot include the `Multiply` field because File 1 doesn't now about that type.
+- If we define it in File 1, then its definition cannot include the `Multiply` field because File 1 doesn't know about that type.
 - If we define it in File 2, then File 1 will not compile because the compiler does not know what the type, `Expression`, is.

 Hmm...
 The Expression Problem is more nuanced than first thought.
 Still, the above refactoring helps shed light on what needs to be done.
 Let's look back at `Add`: